nexmo-se/remote-patient-monitoring/README.md

   - See an indicator on the loudest participant's video tile
   - Subscribe to a participant's audio during monitoring
   - View the rest of the participant while in a call
+  - Monitor with Face Mesh, Pose, or Objectron to highlight faces, body movement, or cell phones.

 - Participants can:
   - Join a 1-1 call that initiated by a host